benchristel/longlast/dev/docs/styleguide.md

   `@longlast/curry` versions as far back as `1.3.0`, it should specify `^1.3.0` as the version range for that dependency; there is no reason for it to require a later version like `^1.5.0`.
-Demanding package versions newer than those that are actually needed limits interoperability, and might cause packages to be duplicated in clients' bundles if the client explicitly requires an older version of the package in their own code.
+Demanding package versions newer than what's actually needed limits interoperability, and might cause packages to be duplicated in clients' bundles if the client explicitly requires an older version of the package in their own code.
 (Note that as of this writing, all the package versions mentioned in this paragraph are fictitious.)

 This approach does come with a cost, however: we can't test that a new package version will integrate with its client packages until we actually release it.